soundpress/RulesOfNYC/docs/c06/index.rst

    (4) The Commissioner shall disapprove an application for a discharge, pursuant to this section if, in the determination of the Commissioner, the discharge is reasonably likely to be:

-      (a) Inconsistent with the proper maintenance and purpose of the city’s storm sewers, including but not limited to the capacity of such storm sewers; or
+      (i) Inconsistent with the proper maintenance and purpose of the city’s storm sewers, including but not limited to the capacity of such storm sewers; or

-      (b) A significant contributor of pollutants to the sewer system or to surface waters of the state, or otherwise inconsistent with the state pollutant discharge elimination system (SPDES) permit for municipal separate storm sewer systems of New York City, SPDES No. NY-0287890 or its successor.
+      (ii) A significant contributor of pollutants to the sewer system or to surface waters of the state, or otherwise inconsistent with the state pollutant discharge elimination system (SPDES) permit for municipal separate storm sewer systems of New York City, SPDES No. NY-0287890 or its successor.

    (5) The Commissioner may impose such terms and conditions that he or she deems necessary to protect the sewer system, the surface waters of the state, or to protect the public health or the environment.